masuday/Blupf90TutorialStandard/vc_advanced_aireml.md

 The options define the model for heterogeneous residual variances.

 - `OPTION hetres_pos` = the position of covariate $x$ in the data file.
 Intercept $b_0$ is implicitly considered in the program.
 - `OPTION hetres_pol` = the starting values for $b_{0}$ and $b_{1}$.
     - You should supply the values for all coefficients including intercept.
 	  - In this example, the initial value will be $\exp(4.5 + 0.5) = 148.4$ for $x = 1$.

 In the above case, we define only 1 regression coefficient in `hetres_pos` but the program adds the intercept.
-If you put 2 numbers in `hetres_pos` and also put 2 initial values in `hetres_pol`, the program doesn't add the intercept.
-In such a case, the model doesn't contain any intercept but does contain user-supplied covariates only.
+If you put 2 numbers in `hetres_pos` and also put 2 initial values in `hetres_pol`, the program does not add the intercept.
+In such a case, the model does not contain any intercept but does contain user-supplied covariates only.

 Note that these options do not work with `OPTION EM-REML`.
 The current version of AIREMLF90 will tell you this limitation when the program meets this condition.

 ### Results ###